 What Happens if the Landlord Does NOT Respond to Your Written Request Within 30 Days?

 - You can sue the landlord in Magisterial District Judge court for TWICE the amount of the security deposit you paid.
-However, if you file a lawsuit the landlord is allowed to use actual damage to the property as a defense, but only to reduce the judgment to the actual amount of your security deposit.
+However, if you file a lawsuit, the landlord is allowed to use actual damage to the property as a defense, but only to reduce the judgment to no lower than the actual amount of your security deposit.
 The Magisterial District Judge still must give you a judgment for the amount of your security deposit, even if actual damages are more than the security deposit.

 What Happens if the Landlord Does Send You a Letter Within 30 Days or You Did Not Send a Letter Requesting Return of Your Security Deposit?

-You can still sue the landlord in Magisterial District Judge court, but only for the actual amount of your security deposit.
+You can still sue the landlord in Magisterial District Judge court, but only for the amount of your security deposit.
 The landlord can claim the actual amount of damages to the property as a defense.
 If the damages are more than the amount of the security deposit you paid, the landlord can get a judgment against you for that amount.

 When Can The Landlord Keep All Or Part Of Your Security Deposit?

-The landlord can keep all or part of your deposit when you, your family, or your guests damaged the property, even if the damage was accidental.
+The landlord can keep all or part of your security deposit when you, your family or your guests damaged the property, even if the damage was accidental.
 However, the landlord can only charge you for the actual, reasonable cost of the repairs.
-The landlord cannot charge you for "normal wear and tear" or to remodel the property.
+The landlord cannot charge you for “normal wear and tear” or to remodel the property.
 For example, the landlord cannot make you pay for a carpet that needs to be replaced because it is worn out from normal use.
-The security deposit may also be used to pay to clean the property, if it was not left in "broom clean" condition when you moved.
+The security deposit may also be used to pay to clean the property, if it was not left in “broom clean” condition when you moved.